pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 Next, go into your new `tractQC` directory.
 To do a visual QC, enter `gio open view_<area>.html`.
 There are 6 different areas that you can look at (**ant**, **inf**, **left**, **post**, **right**, and **sup**) and you should inspect each of them carefully.

-* One paper that is very helpful in determining what to look for is “A diffusion tensor imaging tractography atlas for virtual in vivo dissections” (Catani & Thiebaut de Schotten, 2008) so give it a look.
+* One paper that is very helpful in determining what to look for is "A diffusion tensor imaging tractography atlas for virtual in vivo dissections" (Catani & Thiebaut de Schotten, 2008) so give it a look.

 Then to do a data QC, make sure you are still in the `tractQC` directory and enter:
 ```